hly189/pdf_checker/README.md

 UPDATE 2:
   - some minor changes for download functions.
-  - updaing "-i" option which shows the links which cannot be downloaded.
+  - updaing "-i" option which shows the links that cannot be downloaded.

 UPDATE 3:
    - Adding input for url and fixing some bugs.